co-cddo/domains-registration-prototype/README.md

 # The Cyber and Domains Protection Team prototypes
-Welcome :wave: to the working prototypes for the The Cyber and Domains Protection Team.
+Welcome :wave: to the working prototypes for The Cyber and Domains Protection Team.
 The publishd prototypes aim to assist with the user-centered design process.

 ## Prototypes
 | **Prototype name**                             | **Version** | **Status** |